nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 In Nautobot 1.2.0 and later, both model manager methods and custom lookup expressions are supported for this purpose, but the latter are now preferred for most use cases and are generally equivalent to their counterparts in NetBox.

+!!! note
+	Nautobot did not mimic the support of non-subnets for the `net_in` query to avoid mistakes and confusion caused by an IP address being mistaken for a /32 as an example.

 ##### net_mask_length